Exceptional Representation & Uncommon Results

 By the time our clients walk in the door, most of them feel disrespected and taken advantage of.
 They have been treated poorly and most of them are financially vulnerable.

 It is in their best interest to understand what is going on and to feel empowered.
-It is critical to have an advocate who listens and understands what they want.
-Our client’s best interests are best understood and communicated to us when they continue to have access to information and feel empowered to achieve uncommon results.
+It is critical to have an advocate who listens and understands what you want.
+Our clients best interests are most clearly understood and communicated to us when they continue to have access to information and feel empowered to achieve uncommon results.

-We have been successfully representing employees in a wide variety of circumstances, including:
+We have successfully represented employees in a wide variety of circumstances, including:

-On behalf of whistleblowers who have suffered unlawful retaliation, we have helped secure landmark decisions of national and state-wide significance.
+We have helped secure landmark decisions of national and state-wide significance for whistleblowers.
 The decisions impact almost all the federal environmental statutes protecting whistleblowers as well as one of the largest whistleblower judgments ever in the state of Washington.
-We have represented whistleblowers under many, many different circumstances – including retaliation based on complaints of racism, sexual harassment, corporate theft and fraud, worker health and safety, nuclear radiation contamination, governmental corruption, medical leave, highway safety, etc.
+We have represented whistleblowers under many different circumstances – including retaliation based on complaints of racism, sexual harassment, corporate theft and fraud, worker health and safety, nuclear radiation contamination, governmental corruption, medical leave, highway safety, etc.

 For those who have suffered discrimination and harassment, we have extensive experience representing employees who are within almost all of the protected categories including age, race, sex, pregnancy, disability, national origin, sexual orientation, and religion.
 We have extensive experience litigating under the following statutes: Title VII of the Civil Rights Act, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Equal Pay Act, 42 U.S.C. § 1981 (prohibiting discrimination on the basis of race and national origin), 42 U.S.C. § 1983 (providing a private right of action against government actors for violations of the U.S. Constitution), and the Washington Law Against Discrimination.
 We have litigated against employers in conjunction with the United States Equal Employment Opportunities Commission even as we have litigated against other agencies of the U.S. government.